poke1024/nlabel/README.md

 this would work without additional work.

-At the moment nlabel has implementations for spacy, stanza, flair and deeppavlov.
+At the moment nlabel has implementations for spacy, stanza, and flair.
 You can also write your own nlp data  generators (based on `nlabel.nlp.Tagger`).

 While `NLP` usually auto-detects the type of NLP parser you provide it, there are specialized constructors (`NLP.spacy`,